 Location: Mildura, Victoria

 Monitoring ecological responses in floodplain ecosystems is an important aspect of understanding responses to disturbance regimes such as flooding and drying.
-This practical, internship style cadetship will provide hand-on experience of monitoring and research projects in the lower Murray Darling region
+This practical, internship style cadetship provides hands-on experience of monitoring and research projects in the lower Murray Darling region.

 Biodiversity in Rare and Threatened Alpine Plant Communities on the Bogong High Plains and Threats from Invasive Deer